fsprojects/fantomas/docs/Documentation.md

 The tool will explore the input folder recursively if you set `--recurse` option.
 If you omit the output path, Fantomas will overwrite the input files.

+### Check mode

+*starting version 3.3*

+Verify is a single file or folder was formatted correctly.

+> dotnet fantomas --check Source.fs

+This will verify if the file `Source.fs` still needs formatting.
+If it does, the process will return exit code 99.
+In case the file does not require any formatting, exit code 0 is returned.
+Unexpected errors will return exit code 1.

+This scenario is meant to be executed in a continuous integration environment, to enforce that the newly added code was formatted correctly.

 ### Multiple paths

 *starting version 4.5*